"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 - Consider the resources that must be spent to get the desired results.

 - Timing is very important and your current situation.

 All these qualities do not come to anyone who has not worked hard to achieve them.
 And I must tell you they take years to achieve.

-If you’ve not lay the foundation for all these qualities and have achieved them.
+If you’ve not laid the foundation for all these qualities and have achieved them.
 No matter how or the exact way you blatantly copy someone strategies and tactics, the results will forever not be the same.

 And one more thing, it will be a very bad move to copy someone just because you like him or love some characteristics about him.

 For instance, when I started blogging, I love so much everything about Darren Rowse, Brian Clark, and Yaro Starak.
 But I get lucky enough to quickly realize why I shouldn’t copy these people.

 Consider these things;

 These bloggers don’t respond to comment left on their blog post like we averaged bloggers do.
-And you don’t see them sharing their latest post on social media like we do.
+And you don’t see them sharing their latest post on social media as we do.
 They don’t guest post anymore.

 They’ve worked so hard in the past to come this far…so now they can do whatever – as copy blogger did some time ago – Closing comments on their blog.

 If an average blogger tried to copy or follow this route, it could result in loss of traffic, audience and even revenue.
 This is what Kumar called “voluntary suicide mission”.

 But I Still Copy Too And This is How I do it…

 As things get more clear and blogging became a lifestyle for me.
 I started finding my voice and knowing exactly what I want from my blogging career.